Endpoint security

 Businesses of all sizes are targets

-While both sound very similar, antivirus is more prominent among home users, while businesses focus more on endpoint protection.
-One of the reasons is its scope: endpoint protection acts as a distributed antivirus for several computers.
-Meanwhile, home users usually take care of one device at a time.
+While both sound very similar, antivirus software is more common among home users, while businesses focus more on endpoint protection.
+One of the reasons is its scope: endpoint protection acts as a distributed antivirus for several computers, whereas home users usually secure one device at a time.

-For this reason, antiviruses are installed on individual devices to remove malicious software that gets through.
-Traditional antiviruses are effective against diverse types of malware like keyloggers, rootkits, worms, adware, and spyware.
-Yet, they aren’t as flexible in enterprise networks with multiple devices.
+For this reason, antivirus software is installed on individual devices to remove malicious programs that may bypass other security measures.
+Traditional antivirus solutions are effective against a wide range of malware, including keyloggers, rootkits, worms, adware, and spyware.
+Yet, they aren’t as flexible in enterprise environments with multiple devices.

-It's different from firewalls as a network security device that prevents unauthorized external access to the network.
+It differs from firewalls, which are network security devices designed to prevent unauthorized external access to the network.
 While some endpoint security software may have firewall-like capabilities, they are limited compared to dedicated firewalls.
-They are focused on data packet inspection and monitoring which ports are accessed.
-Traditional firewalls usually work only on the network layer.
+Firewalls focus on data packet inspection and monitoring which ports are accessed.
+Traditional firewalls typically operate only at the network layer.

-To recap, endpoint security is a much broader cybersecurity discipline.
-A firewall is a network or host traffic control tool, while antivirus software is an example of a cybersecurity solution at the device level.
+To recap, endpoint security is a much broader discipline within cybersecurity.
+A firewall is a network or host traffic control tool, while antivirus software is a cybersecurity solution at the device level.

 4 steps for building your endpoint security strategy

-An effective endpoint security strategy is key to securing your business against hacking attempts.
-On the flip side, if a data breach occurs, an endpoint security strategy helps minimize the damage or helps to make the leaked data inaccessible to cybercriminals.
-Therefore, a robust cybersecurity strategy is a great way to improve network safety and resilience.
-Here are four simple steps you can take to bolster your defense.
+An effective endpoint security strategy is key to protecting your business against hacking attempts.
+Conversely, if a data breach occurs, an endpoint security strategy minimizes the damage or helps make sensitive data inaccessible to cybercriminals.
+Therefore, a robust security plan is a great way to improve network security and resilience.
+Here are four simple steps you can take to bolster your defenses.

 Step 1: Encourage best practices

 It's easy to forget that the biggest cybersecurity threat lies within your company's walls.
-The people best situated to maintain the security of a network's endpoints are the users themselves.
-You must foster best practice habits throughout your organization, especially among remote employees.
-Brief your team on security protocols and encourage them to be cautious when using their devices for work.
+Users are the primary guardians of endpoint devices.
+You must foster security habits throughout your organization, particularly among remote employees.
+Brief your team on protocols and encourage caution when using endpoint devices for work.

 Step 2: Encryption

-Ensure that employees use a VPN to encrypt their data.
-Installing NordLayer on all endpoint devices will limit the threat of Wi-Fi breaches and ensure your data isn't exposed externally.
-With this adaptive network security solution, company-wide implementation has always been challenging.
-NordLayer also comes with a range of other benefits, giving users secure access to company resources wherever they are.
+Ensure employees encrypt their traffic.
+Installing NordLayer on all endpoint devices reduces Wi-Fi breach risks and keeps sensitive data from being exposed.
+As an adaptive network security solution, it solves the challenge of company-wide implementation.
+NordLayer also comes with a range of benefits, giving users secure access to company resources wherever they are.

 Step 3: Remote application control

-You'll find a wide range of application control software on the market, so find one that's right for you.
-This program should allow you to track and limit the activity of your endpoint users.
-This could involve blocking high-risk websites or limiting downloads to avoid malware infections.
+You will find a wide range of endpoint security solutions on the market.
+Select a program that allows you to track and limit user activity.
+This includes blocking high-risk websites or restricting downloads to prevent malware infections.

 Step 4: Antivirus software